odys-z/Anclient/README.md

 - java

-Java client (not for Android yet)
+Java client (also working for Android)

-- js
+- js (Typescript)

-js client API depending on jquery.
+Ts client API depending on jquery.
 The test project is using React.

 Check js/test & examples/example.js for running tests and examples.